August 1, 2020 –

 - Prior to arriving at the event, place your HHW items in your trunk or truck bed.
 Make sure your trunk can be unlocked or opened remotely.
 If you don’t have a trunk or truck bed, preferably place your materials in unlocked unoccupied backseat area.

-- Due to infection transmission hazard all containers brought to the event will not be returned and should be disposable.
+- NO Container Returns.
+Due to infection transmission hazard all containers brought to the event will not be returned and should be disposable.
 If you want to keep your container transfer the material into a safe disposable container prior to the event.

 - To minimize interactions, please label your HHW items (if possible) and make sure that your HHW items are easily distinguishable and separate from anything else in your trunk or truck bed.